drulm/SimpleLeafTapGame/README.md

 # SimpleLeafTapGame
-Unity 3d / -Some- of the code for a simple tap type game written in C# for Unity3d.
+Prototyped in Javascript for Unity 3d / code for a straightforward tap type game written in C# for Unity3d.